Everything cannot be explained. Or expressed.

-Someone who has never taught me directly, but whose living presence we all can feel in the teachings and the teachers, in the discipline and the freedom, in the simplicity and the magic, the energy, the enjoyment, and the fulfillment, and of course in the welcome friendliness and peacefulness, when we come to the Sivananda Centre in Gurgaon, or visit any other Sivananda Centre or Ashram anywhere.
+Someone who has never taught me directly, but whose living presence we all can feel in the teachings and the teachers, in the discipline and the freedom, in the simplicity and the magic, the energy, the enjoyment, and the fulfillment, and of course in the welcome friendliness and peacefulness, when we come to practice yoga at the Sivananda Centre in Gurgaon.

-Swamiji is watching, and guiding, and showing us the way.
-With yoga.
+Yoga, the foster parent, the guru of all gurus, is watching, and guiding, and showing us the way.

-Salutations and prostrations to my teacher for all his blessings.
+Salutations and prostrations to my guru for all the blessings.

 Come, experience the magic of yoga.